GalShafir/SentimentAnalyzer/README.md

 The file is no necessary for users unless they want to improve the the model (sentiment_analyzer_trained_model.sav) In any other case the model is already ready for any use.

-The model is based on Shaumik Daityari article in digitalocean.
+The model is based on Shaumik Daityari article from digitalocean.

 ##### requirements